The Essential Role of Code Refactoring in Business Technology: Joeh’s Journey to Optimization

 The Hidden Costs of Ignoring Code Refactoring

-It’s easy to dismiss code refactoring as a non-urgent task, especially when everything seems to be working fine.
+It’s easy to dismiss refactoring as a non-urgent task, especially when everything seems to be working fine.
 However, neglecting this essential upkeep can lead to what experts call “technical debt”—the long-term costs incurred from shortcuts or hasty decisions in software development.
 Here’s why ignoring refactoring could cost your business:

 Slower Development Cycles